 Because they sound similar, distinguishing further vs farther could be challenging.
 What adds to the confusion is the fact that these two words are used interchangeably.
+Some guides say that farther means physical distance and farther means figurative distance, however it’s probably best to follow the advice in this article.
+Read on to know more in detail.

 But not to worry!
 In this guide, we’ll be learning more about the difference between the two.
 We will also talk about how to use them correctly in a sentence.
 Before we do, check out more words and their usage on 501 Words.